Hierarchical certification of nonclassical network correlations: Inequalities for general networks

-\textbf{General networks.} In general, one can use all the inequalities derived in this work to test for FQNN and FNN in arbitrary networks.
-For the case of networks composed exclusively of bipartite sources, one can decompose the network in a set of chain and star networks, and test F(Q)NN in the different subnetworks using Eqs.~(\ref{chainna},\ref{starn},\ref{chainl},\ref{starl}) (see Fig.~\ref{figs6} for an example).
+In general, one can use all the inequalities derived in this work to test for FQNN and FNN in arbitrary networks.
+For the case of networks composed exclusively of bipartite sources, one can decompose the network in a set of chain and star networks (see Fig.~\ref{fig:decompo} for an example), and test F(Q)NN in the different subnetworks using Eqs.~\eqref{nlchain}, \eqref{FF5}, \eqref{F9}, \eqref{chainl}, and \eqref{starl}.
 In particular, cycles can be decomposed in terms of chain networks.
 Since all sources belong to at least one subnetwork, observation of F(Q)NN in all subnetworks implies that the full correlation is F(Q)NN.

 When the networks contain sources that distribute systems to more than two parties, one can use the strategy that we used for star networks, namely building a Svetlichny-type inequality of the form of Eq.~\eqref{starl} for all the parties that share states with parties that receive from the multipartite source, considering as the operators $M$ the projections on all possible outcomes of the parties that are connected by the multipartite source.
 In this case, if there are $k$ parties that share states with parties that receive from the multipartite source, non-FNN correlations satisfy